purplefox81/setup-mac-via-ansible/README.md

 #### How to setup a new Mac

-Clone the repository and run ./setup-mac-1.sh
+clone the repository and run ./setup-mac-1.sh you may want to start a new terminal after running the setup script.

 setup-mac-2 and teardown-mac is not active currently.